Comparing Solar Charge Controllers

 Low Drop Out Regulators (LDOs) can be used for charge controllers on many types of batteries.
 They work by setting a maximum charge voltage.

-LDOs charge most efficiently when the solar panel is designed with a power point voltage that is close to the charging voltage range of the battery.
-They are also primarily used on low power systems to keep the heat dissipation through the LDO at a manageable level.
+LDOs charge most efficiently when the solar panel is designed with a power point voltage close to the charging voltage range of the battery.
+They are also primarily used on low-power systems to manage heat dissipation through the LDO.

 Figure 2 shows a TI reference design from the LM1084 LDO datasheet.
 Using the equation for IF allows the charge current of the system to be calculated and limits set.
 This system only works for LDOs that are variable voltage output.